 Questions and comments about the study should be directed to Water Management online at the link below, or via U.S. mail at the following address:

 Durham, NC 27701

-Residents may provide comments directly to City Council at the public hearing on June 18, 2018 at 7:00 pm in the City Hall Council Chambers OR also use the form below to submit comments.
-Comments must be received no later than June 15, 2018 to be considered by the City’s consultant.
+Residents may comment to City Council at the public hearing on October 2, 2023 at 7:00 pm in the City Hall Council Chambers.
+Or you may use the form below to submit comments.
+Comments must be received no later than September 29, 2023 to be considered by the City’s consultant.